 08.00 hrs: Leave in the morning to reach the small town of Nyeri for a sumptuous lunch before leaving for the tree hotel of your choice, (Treetops, The Ark or Mountain Lodge), in the early afternoon.
 The night is spent on your comfortable perch, above the floodlit water hole and saltlick where, all night long, a procession of animals come to drink.
 Dinner and overnight at a Tree Hotel.

 During the morning cross the tip of the Aberdare mountains stopping briefly to admire the 73m plunge of Thompson’s Falls, named after the Scots explorer who first saw the Falls in 1884.
 Continue to Lake Nakuru for lunch, and in the afternoon visit the Lake Nakuru National Park, where the sight of flamingos will never be forgotten.
-Dinner and Overnight in a lodge in the park or Lake Naivasha
+Return to Lodge for dinner and overnight.

 After breakfast depart for Masai Mara driving through the great Rift Valley, arriving in Masia Mara at your lodge in time for hot lunch lunch.
 15.30 hrs: proceed for a game drive in search of Black-Maned lion, elephants, leopard, cheetah, buffalo and other plains game.
 Return to the lodge for dinner and overnight.